 Caregiving, even for someone in the early stages can be isolating.
 You need to be with people who have been where you are and are still on the journey.
 The knowledge you’ll gain from a good support group is invaluable.
 I still attend mine even though my Mom is gone.

 However, finding a support group is barely the first step.
 Your next step should be to evaluate all the tasks needed to maintain you and your home and see what should be outsourced.

-When caring for someone in the early stages hiring someone to handle the yard work or to clean the house might make the most sense.
-It’s more than likely that your loved one won’t need a lot of hands-on care.
+When caring for someone in the early stages hiring someone to handle the yard work or clean the house might make the most sense.
+It’s more than likely that your loved one won’t need much hands-on care.
 Hiring someone to take over some of your chores and some of theirs will take the pressure off and allow you to enjoy your days together more peacefully.

 Caregiving Slowly Takes Over

 I helped take care of my Mom for 20 years.
 In the beginning, it wasn’t hard.
 However, like most people, we were unaware of what would come.
-I truly believe that between caring for Mom and his own chronic illnesses my Dad eventually gave up.
-It’s easy to believe when you learn that 65% of caregivers are hospitalized or die before the person they’re caring for.
+I truly believe that my Dad eventually gave up.
+Between caring for Mom and his chronic illnesses he just didn't have the energy.
+It’s easy to believe when you learn that 65% of caregivers are hospitalized or die before the person they care for.

 This is why it’s important to find and cultivate people who care to support you and give you help when you need it.
 The sooner you do this the easier it will be for all involved.
 As your loved one declines, they’ll be there to see the changes.
 This should allow them to adapt their help better but additionally, they’ll be able to understand the disease easier.

 Some of the best advice I learned was to ask other family members what they’d be comfortable handling.
 This allows them to be involved in a way that fits into their schedule.
 It’s also a way for out of town people to help without giving up time off or traveling.

 How Do I Get Others to Help?